The on going cat fight between Aussies and Yanks on who created

 think Americans would swallow that either!!! a vital clue hidden in

 If this was Otto's work it would be HI, MOM!
 HI,MA!
 No reason to do otherwise!
-I think the Canemaker and Messmer claim is so farcical!
+He was out to exclude the Aussie Sullivan from his own creaton, The last thing Otto would do is use Pat's accent!
+That's how stupid the claim gets, I think the Canemaker and Messmer claim is just so farcical!

 Here we have a owner of artwork by Pat Sullivan who used Feline Follies to identify and verify what they owned was genuine...

 I watched your video on youtube about Felix The Cat and the Evidence that shows it was Pat Sullivan’s creation.
 I own an original Felix the cat Pat Sullivan sketch that I’m auctioning now (edited to keep it short) that further proves Mr. Sullivan’s creation, Also If you or anyone you know in your part of the world are interested feel free to make an offer on Ebay

 Thanks for your great work

 I am 100% positive both these works are by Pat Sullivan

 think this is where these claims by Canemaker and Messmer are unfair to